What are the different fields of mathematics?

 - Work experience related to research, thesis papers or experience in the education field is always preferred

 What is the value of pursuing a dual degree/double master’s with mathematics as one of the majors?

 Combining mathematics as one of the major with another major is always a great idea.
 Mathematics can perfectly complement the study of other varied subjects.

 It can make job applications in any subject look much stronger.
 Employers and graduate school admissions committees are aware of the fact that the study of mathematics instills strong problem-solving skills, understanding of abstract concepts, along with creative thinking ability.
-These are all some of the most desired qualities in applicants to almost any field or industry when it comes to job opportunities.
+These are some of the most desired qualities in applicants for most of the industries when it comes to job opportunities.

 What are the other popular majors that can be coupled with mathematics?

 What are the best graduate schools to study mathematics?

 According to QS world rankings, the top ten schools in mathematics are as follows:

 - Massachusetts Institute of Technology (MIT)- United States

 - Harvard University- US